Working with communities toolbox

 Toolbox

-Our policies, standards and other resources
+Our policies, procedures and other resources

-(Please note: some of our resources are only available to Serco employees.
-In this case, you’ll need to log in to MySerco to access them.
-If you have problems accessing them, please request a copy from your manager.)
+Access to these documents is for Serco colleagues only and you will need to log into myserco to access them.
+If you have problems accessing them, please request a copy from your manager.

-Group Procedure – Charitable Donations, Sponsorships and other Contributions
+Charitable Donations, Sponsorships and other Contributions

-Guide - Entering Donations Sponsorship and Political Activity information on Assure
+Entering Donations Sponsorship and Political Activity information on Assure

 Definitions